bnhovde/ES2015-talk/README.md

 My name is Bård, I’m a Front-End Developer working at CDD, we’re a small digital agency.

-I’m gonna be talking primarily about ES6 today.
+I’m here to talk about ES6.
 About the "new" features and how to put them into practice and benefit from them.

 > Q: How many of you are using ES6 today?
-> Q: And how many of you are ...

-My goal here today is that you all go away knowing more about ES6 than you do now, maybe see a couple of features you like and can take and put into your product or hobby project.

-I'd like everyone to leave feeling like they have a full understanding of where JavaScript is right now and where it's going.

-I'll also touch on ES7 and other upcoming features if there's time.
+> [Intro slide]

+When I suggested doing this talk back in December I remember thinking that it'd be a quick and easy talk to put together.
+I'd been using ES6 in a couple of projects and felt like I had a pretty good grasp of the basics.

+When it came time to start writing the talk I realized how little of ES6 I was using.
+There's SO much there.
+I knew it was big but as I kept discovering new features I started to worry about the length of this talk.

+There's a lot of them, so I'll primarily focus on the ones that will most likely benefit you.
+A lot of the new features are low level features primarily for people that build libraries, so you might not ever see unless you actively go looking.

+Because of the amount of new stuff, I don't expect - unless you know all of the features already - that you'll rememeber everything I cover here today.

+What I want you to do is, as I go through the features think about they would fit in with your workflow and codebase, and then make a mental note of them.

+If you're already familiar with ES6, use this as a refresher.
+And please shout if I miss something!

 Lastly, if you absolutely hate JavaScript then I’m sure there’ll be things I show you here that’ll fuel your hatred even more.

+--

+> [Goals]

+Aside from Learning ES6 I'd like everyone to leave feeling like they have a full understanding of where JavaScript is right now and where it's going.

+I'll also touch on this year's release - "ES2016" - and other upcoming features if there's time.

 So!